LimbicNode42/mcp-language-server/README.md

 This codebase makes use of edited code from [gopls](https://go.googlesource.com/tools/+/refs/heads/master/gopls/internal/protocol) to handle LSP communication.
 See ATTRIBUTION for details.
 Everything here is covered by a permissive BSD style license.

-[mcp-go](https://github.com/mark3labs/mcp-go) is used for MCP communication.
-Thank you for your service.
+The [official MCP Go SDK](https://github.com/modelcontextprotocol/go-sdk) is used for MCP communication, providing both stdio and HTTP streaming transport support.

 This is beta software.
 Please let me know by creating an issue if you run into any problems or have suggestions of any kind.